News

 Dr. Narayan was invited to speak at the 2023 SRCD Pre-conference honoring Dante Cicchetti, titled, "Progress and future challenges in understanding atypical development: Celebrating Dante Cicchetti."
 Please stay tuned for her contribution in a Special Issue of Development and Psychopathology, forthcoming in 2024 to celebrate Dr. Cicchetti's legacy, on "The Future of Developmental Psychopathology."

-The PROTECT lab has just published the following exciting new papers!
+The PROTECT lab has published the following exciting new papers in the past year!

 • New BCEs paper with 10 additional BCE items: As part of an invited Special Issue of Development and Psychopathology on Multisystem Resilience to honor Ann Masten, Dr. Narayan just published a paper that includes a new 20-item BCEs scale, composed of the 10 original BCE items and 10 additional items.
 A subset of these 20 total BCE items are found to be "less commonly reported" across multiple diverse samples, and as a whole, more strongly predict young adults' depression, anxiety, and PTSD symptoms than the original 10 BCE items.
 This paper also provides the first evidence that compared to experiences of childhood threat and deprivation, childhood maltreatment more strongly predicts young adults' PTSD symptoms, underscoring the particularly harmful role of maltreatment compared to other dimensions of childhood adversity.
 Check out the new and expanded BCEs scale and novel findings comparing effects of different dimensions of childhood adversity!